PART ONE - PART TWO - PART THREE - PART FOUR

 After a very long spring of little-to-no information, mid-July finally brought the news that everyone was waiting for.
 Described as a "momentous home video event," Warner Home Video officially announced the grand debut of Looney Tunes on DVD.
 Set for October 28, five individual releases were planned to target the broadest range of consumers possible.
 According to the label's press release, the four-disc Looney Tunes Golden Collection was being offered for the "ultimate collector," while the two-disc Looney Tunes Premiere Collection was being made available for the "more nostalgic" casual fans.
 Also coming out on the same day were the single-disc collections Looney Tunes: Reality Check and Looney Tunes: Stranger Than Fiction, both featuring Flash webtoons from the Looney Tunes web site, and a new two-disc special edition of Space Jam.
 Curiously missing from the announcement was The Bugs Bunny Carrot Collection from March's survey, or any single-disc release of classic shorts for that matter.

-Warner Home Video was offering a variety of different kinds of packages because the label honestly wasn't sure who would be purchasing the DVDs in October and what configuration they would prefer.
+Warner Home Video was offering a variety of different kinds of packages because the label honestly wasn't sure who would be purchasing the DVDs in October and which configuration they would prefer.
 Were consumers going to flock to the four-disc set with all the bells and whistles and special features, or were they just going to be happy with the cartoons on the bare-bones two-disc collection?
 Warner's plans for the franchise going forward were going to depend greatly on the sales of each release.

 Two potential cover designs for Looney Tunes Hit Reality, as shown during the Warner Home Video online survey.
 The more traditional cover at the left would eventually be used, although the DVD itself would be titled Looney Tunes: Reality Check.